Luci07Devil/google-keep-clone/README.md

 ## Installation

 1. Clone this repository: `git clone https://github.com/Luci07Devil/google-keep-clone.git`
-2. Navigate to the project directory: `cd react-keepclone`
+2. Navigate to the project directory: `cd google-keep-clone`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and go to: `http://localhost:3000`

 ## Usage

-- Create a new note by clicking the "New Note" button.
+- Create a new note by clicking the "+" button.
 - Delete an existing note

 ## Technologies Used